t41372/Open-LLM-VTuber/README.md

 ## Install & Usage

-Install ffmpeg on your computer.
+Install FFmpeg on your computer.

 Clone this repository.